 A5: An employer will need to count its temporary workers if the employer is their common-law employer.
 Unfortunately, because temporary employee arrangements vary so widely, there is not a black-and-white answer to this question.
 Ultimately, the more control the temporary agency keeps and the shorter the placement, the greater the likelihood the temporary agency is the common-law employer.
-Appendix B includes the factors that are considered when deciding if the agency or employer is the common-law employees may wish to consult with their attorneys.
+Appendix B includes the factors that are considered when deciding if the agency or employer is the common-law employer; due to the importance of correctly classifying workers, employers with temporary employees may wish to consult with their attorneys.